 When using the term “text-based email” we’re not referring to text only emails, but rather extremely simplified HTML emails that rely mostly on text that’s positioned in an extremely simplified layout.
 These emails DO contain HTML elements but these are typically limited to hyperlinks and simple text formatting.

-An attractive email body that’s well laid out, includes beautiful, relevant imagery, and impactful fonts CAN lead to better click-through rates (one of email marketing’s three holy grails) depending on your target audience.
+An attractive email body that’s well laid out, includes beautiful, relevant imagery, and impactful fonts CAN lead to better click-through rates (one of email marketing’s three holy grails) depending on your audience.